1 - 20 of 1001 items matching your search:

 natural resources, water, human rights, Costa Rica, South Africa, Brazil, Ethiopia, India, Peru, Zambia

-PhD fellow with research focus on humanitarian diplomacy and the United Nations.
+Doctoral Researcher with research focus on humanitarian diplomacy and the United Nations

 Humanitarianism, Diplomacy, Gender, The United Nations, Political Science, Masculinity Studies, International Relations